-- 2.1 The conduct of any person who is, or was at the time of the potential breach of academic integrity to be investigated, enrolled as a student of the University, (including students in nominal registration and studying off campus for any reason) can be investigated under these Regulations. - 2.2 These Regulations may also apply (at the University's discretion) to students enrolled at another institution but who are visiting the University to carry out some of their studies under the direction of the University.
-The applicability of these Regulations will, however, be subject to the terms of the agreement entered into between the University and the other institution and these students may also be referred to their institution to initiate proceedings under the regulations of that institution.
+- 2.2 These Regulations may also apply (at the University's discretion) to students enrolled at another institution but who are visiting the University to carry out some of their studies under the direction of the University.
+The applicability of these Regulations will, however, be subject to the terms of the agreement entered into between the University and the other institution and these students may also be referred to their institution to initiate proceedings under the regulations of that institution. - 2.3 At any time, the University may take action against a former student.
+Former students will be subject to the Academic Integrity Regulations that were in place when they first registered as a student at the University on the programme to which the breach relates.